alrichardbollans/spatial-preposition-annotation-tool/README.md

 ### Getting Started
 #### Creating Scenes
 The first thing you need is a set of scenes to work with.
+These should be stored in /blender/scene creation/scenes.

 At the moment the scene set up is still quite particular.
 We have included an example.blend in the 'scenes' folder and we recommend using this as a template.
 ##### Adding new objects